AI & classroom activities

 Yurii Kondratyk (University of Tartu): Integration of AI into classroom activities

-The rise of genAI in academia has sparked debate, particularly around fears that students may “outsource” their thinking.
+In light of the rise of genAI in academia, the debate has sparked particularly around fears that students may “outsource” their thinking.
 To address this, we explored how to incorporate AI in a way that supports student thinking.

 We define “critical AI use” through three competencies: